EricBrown3/pipelines/update/README.md

 ## Seperation of Concerns
 With traditional ECS, there is only one monolithic data structure, the "world".

-Your world may be split across multiple contexts (web workers, threads, etc) or agents (server/ client).
+In reality, your application will be split across multiple contexts (web workers, threads, etc) or agents (server/ client).

 Each of these contexts/ agents have different concerns, and therefore should have different pipelines and passes.

-eg, you may have a "simulate" dedicated worker, which executes in its own worker thread, which executes once per "step" (ie, at a a fixed interval), which takes user input, which does not use delta time. eg, you may have a "render" dedicated worker, which executes in its own worker thread, which executes once per frame, which does not take user input, which uses delta time.
+eg, a typical setup:
+"simulate" pipeline which:
+- executes in its own worker thread
+- reads and writes to world state
+- executes once per "step" (ie, at a fixed interval)
+- takes world state and user input as params

+"render" pipeline which:
+- executes in its own worker thread
+- reads from world state
+- executes once per animation frame
+- takes world state, canvas context, and delta time as params

-In this example, there is a clear dependency: the render update pipeline *only* reads from a slice of the world!
+In this example, there is a clear dependency: the render pipeline *only* reads from a slice of the world!

-One pipelines per concern.

 # Concepts